Biography

 After 28 years of marriage her husband has an affair with a young Texan woman.
 The author struggles to cope with his affair and briefly her positive approach to life wavers.
 She tries to save her marriage, but fails, and her husband leaves her.
 Her privileged lifestyle comes to an end, and she is left with an empty space where her lifestyle once was, with no career to fall back on.

-The authors account of her life is descriptive, transporting the reader to countries she’s lived in, and includes a good dose of humour, even in adversity.
-In writing her story she hopes to encourage others to find their way through life using positivity, decisiveness, and determination to solve, or at least cope with, life’s problems.
+The author's account of her life is descriptive, transporting the reader to countries she's lived in, and includes a good dose of humour, even in adversity.
+In writing her story she hope to encourage others to find their way through life using positivity, decisiveness, and determination to solve, or at least cope with, life's problems.

 The bedroom held another surprise.
 There in the middle of the floor was a large rat with its throat torn out.
 This I did find a bit alarming.
 My husband was not so much concerned about the rat's presence as to what might have killed it.
 There was a gaping hole in the wall left ready for an air conditioning unit providing free access for rats or any other fair-sized wildlife.